How to Apply

 - Support manuscript development and submission to journals/book editors, including reference formatting.

-- Renew annual memberships for faculty, assist with monitoring licensure renewal dates.
+- Renew annual memberships for faculty, assist with monitoring licensure renewal dates, credentialing materials and board certifications.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.